mapillary/mapillary-sdk-ios/README.md

 ## Example app

-There is an example app called [MapillarySDKExample](https://github.com/mapillary/mapillary-sdk-ios/blob/master/MapillarySDKExample) that demonstrates how to use most of the features in the SDK.
+There is an example app called [MapillarySDKExample](https://github.com/mapillary/mapillary-sdk-ios/blob/master/MapillarySDKExample) that demonstrates most of the features in the SDK.

 ## Usage